 | 65% | ~562 ft² | ~56 |

 Similar depth constraint at 15', but far less total area.
 Buffet and bar cart infrastructure consume a proportionally larger share of the space.
-At 50 the experience stays exclusive, service flows smoothly, and the buffet line does not create a bottleneck.
-The smaller footprint also means any additional furniture has an outsized impact on usable area — every couch or extra high-top directly costs guest capacity.
+At 55 the experience stays exclusive, service flows smoothly, and the buffet line does not create a bottleneck.
+The smaller footprint also means any additional furniture has an outsized impact on usable area, every couch or extra high-top directly costs guest capacity.

 Gross area reduced to 60–65% usable to account for furniture footprints, buffet stations with queue lanes, bar cart service zones, perimeter clearance, and egress paths.
-Density factor of 10 ft² per person applied, consistent with industry standards for furnished premium hospitality areas.
+Density factor of 10 ft² per person applied to the standing-mixed spaces, consistent with industry standards for furnished premium hospitality.
 Recommendations skew conservative due to the narrow depth of both spaces (~14.5–15'), which amplifies the impact of furniture on circulation.
+Corner Club and South Field Tables are all-seated products, capacity fixed by seat count.

-Projected season revenue from the two buyout spaces combined, assuming premium inventory sells early and multi-game packages are emphasized.
-The June 3 opener is reserved for ownership and will not be sold — it exists to create visual and experiential proof for subsequent sales.
+Projected season revenue from the four premium products combined.
+Season-only products (Corner Club, South Field Tables) anchor the portfolio with defined full-fill revenue.
+Buyout products (North West, South Stage) scale with matches sold.
+The June 3 opener is reserved for ownership and will not be sold; it creates visual and experiential proof for subsequent sales.

-Neither space is sold as a general group ticket area or a standing room upgrade.
-Both are private hospitality experiences designed for corporate hosting, employee engagement, and premium group outings.
-Maintaining this positioning is critical to pricing success and long-term value — discounting either product inside packages would collapse the portfolio hierarchy.
+None of the four products is sold as a general group ticket area or a standing room upgrade.
+All four are private hospitality experiences designed for corporate hosting, employee engagement, and premium group outings.
+Maintaining this positioning is critical to pricing success and long-term value.
+Discounting any product inside packages, or accepting a corporate ask to "just give us the Corner Club for one game" as a one-off buyout, would collapse the portfolio hierarchy.

 Source diagrams and reference maps used to calculate capacity, confirm dimensions, and communicate space locations to stakeholders.
 Click any image to open full resolution.